 Pharmaceutical Manufacturer Rebates: Part D Sponsors/Contracts will report the following data.

-Manufacturer Name
+Manufacturer Name;

-Drug Name
+Drug Name;

-Rebates Received
+Rebates Received;

-Pending Rebates
+Pending Rebates;

-Prior Rebates
+Prior Rebates.

 Discounts and Other Price Concessions: It is expected that the file specified above will summarize most rebate information.
 However, for all non-rebate discounts, price concessions, or other value adds such as gift-in-kind or other programs (e.g., coupons or disease management programs specific to a Part D Sponsor), Part D Sponsors will report the following data:

-Manufacturer/ Company Name
+Manufacturer/ Company Name;

-Description

-Value

-Justification
+Description;

+Value;

+Justification.

 Long-Term Care (LTC) Utilization

 LTC network pharmacies receive access/performance rebates that may create financial incentives that conflict with Part D sponsors’ formularies or drug utilization management (DUM) programs.
 These incentives can negatively impact formulary adherence as well as overall drug costs associated with beneficiaries served by LTC pharmacies.
-CMS will collect data for LTC pharmacies’ formulary and non-formulary cost and utilization, in comparison to non-LTC pharmacies’ cost and utilization patterns.
+CMS will collect data for LTC pharmacies’ formulary and non-formulary cost and utilization, for comparison to retail pharmacies’ cost and utilization patterns.

+Sponsors will report the number of 31-day equivalent prescriptions dispensed by each LTC pharmacy, and the aggregate number of 30-day equivalent prescriptions dispensed by network retail pharmacies.
+These are calculated by summing days supply of all covered Part D prescriptions dispensed by the respective pharmacy or group of pharmacies, and then dividing by either 31 or 30 days.
+Prescription cost is defined as the sum of ingredient cost, dispensing fee, and sales tax; the ingredient cost should reflect the Sponsor’s negotiated price.
+A network LTC pharmacy is a network pharmacy owned by or under contract with a LTC facility to provide prescription drugs to the facility’s residents.

 Reporting timeline: